ibokuri/libvmm/CONTRIBUTING.md

 # Contributing to Libvmm

 Contributions to Libvmm are very welcome!
-This document provides some guidelines, information, and instructions to help you get started.
+This document provides some guidelines and information to help you get started.

 ## Workflow